-The Group remains cautious over the outlook of the economy and expects the year ahead to remain challenging in light of the current global economic conditions and also the competitive business conditions.
 The Group will continue to focus on its existing business activities and concentrate on its core competencies while at the same time, improve its operational efficiency and cost management.
 The Group will continue to implement various cost saving measures and stringent cost control to counter the challenges ahead and to enhance the Group's competitiveness in the Group's industry.